 Since it was founded in 1991, Bioneers has always included authentic, original Indigenous voices and perspectives on the most pressing environmental and social issues facing the planet.
-To maintain this commitment, our Native-led Indigeneity Program and Indigenous Board Members guide Bioneers in providing a platform to Indigenous frontline changemakers to share their first-person perspectives.
+To maintain this commitment, our Native-led Indigeneity Program and Indigenous Board Members guide Bioneers in providing a platform for Indigenous frontline changemakers to share their first-person perspectives.
 When this is not possible as a first option, we promote our dear friends and allies to Indigenous Peoples who are in a position to share their perspectives, knowing that the views expressed may reflect non-Indigenous ways of interpreting and understanding these issues.
 The following is a perspective from one of our allies.

 Though Indigenous peoples today represent a small percentage of the global population, they maintain and care for more than a fifth of the Earth’s surface.
 From Thailand and Russia to Ecuador and Canada, ecologist and environmentalist Gleb Raygorodetsky has spent decades visiting and observing these communities and how global climate change has affected their lives.
 In his book, The Archipelago of Hope (Pegasus Books, 2017), Raygorodestsky shares some of what he’s learned over the years.
 The following excerpt is from the book’s prologue.